A look at COVID-19 vaccinations in Canada on Tuesday, Jan. 26, 2021

 New Brunswick is reporting 3,821 new vaccinations administered over the past seven days for a total of 14,257 doses given.
 The province has administered doses at a rate of 18.277 per 1,000.
 There were zero new vaccines delivered to New Brunswick for a total of 21,675 doses delivered so far.
 The province has received enough of the vaccine to give 2.8 per cent of its population a single dose.
 The province has used 65.78 per cent of its available vaccine supply.

-The Northwest Territories are reporting zero new vaccinations administered for a total of 1,893 doses given.
-The territory has administered doses at a rate of 41.956 per 1,000.
+The Northwest Territories are reporting 7,578 new vaccinations administered for a total of 9,471 doses given.
+The territory has administered doses at a rate of 209.912 per 1,000.
 There were zero new vaccines delivered to the Northwest Territories for a total of 14,400 doses delivered so far.
 The territory has received enough of the vaccine to give 32 per cent of its population a single dose.
-The territory has used 13.15 per cent of its available vaccine supply.
+The territory has used 65.77 per cent of its available vaccine supply.

 *Notes on data: The figures are compiled by the COVID-19 Open Data Working Group based on the latest publicly available data and are subject to change.
 Note that some provinces report weekly, while others report same-day or figures from the previous day.
 Vaccine doses administered is not equivalent to the number of people inoculated as the approved vaccines require two doses per person.
 The vaccines are currently not being administered to children under 18 and those with certain health conditions.